Ore railway station

-Ore railway station serves Ore in East Sussex, England.
-It is on the Marshlink Line, and train services are provided by Southern, with a single peak hour service operated by Southeastern.
+Ore railway station serves the suburb of Ore, in Hastings, East Sussex, England.
+It lies on the Marshlink Line.
+Services are provided by Southern, with a single peak hour service operated by Southeastern.
+Third rail 750 V DC electrification from ends here.

-Third rail 750 V DC electrification from Hastings ends here.
+The station is also the terminus for electric services on the East Coastway Line.
+Trains terminating and restarting at this station run forward into a turnaround siding, which runs adjacent to the Marshlink Line as far as Ore Tunnel.
+Ore is also the start of a single-track section.